international employment law firm alliance L&E Global

 Non-compete clauses

-According to the Romanian Labour Code, when agreeing upon a non-compete clause, the employee assumes the obligation not to perform any activities that could be considered as competition to his/her former employee, in his/her own interest or in the interest of a third party.
+According to the Romanian Labour Code, when agreeing upon a non-compete clause, the employee assumes the obligation not to perform any activities that could be considered as competition to their former employee, in their own interest or in the interest of a third party.

 The non-compete clause is a monthly paid clause, legal provisions stating the minimum amount that the employer has to pay in order to enforce the non-compete clause.
 According to the Romanian Labour Code the non-compete indemnity cannot be lower than 50% of the gross salary the employee had during the last 6 months of his employment (or of entire period of employment if the agreement was in force for less than 6 months).
 Parties can negotiate a higher paid non-compete clause.